brunexgeek/webster/README.md

 Lightweight HTTP server and client API.
 It implements the [RFC-7230 - Message Syntax and Routing](https://tools.ietf.org/html/rfc7230) on top of POSIX socket API.
 You can change the communication channel reimplementing some internal functions.

-Webster enables you to:
-* Read and write header data
-* Read and write body data as stream (bytes or strings)
+Webster enables you to communicate with HTTP servers and implement your own HTTP server.
+It automatically parses request headers and also simplify creating response headers.
+The input/output body data is handled as a stream (with chunked transfer encoding or not): to transmit data, you call write functions; to receive data, you call read functions.
+This enables you to handle large amount of data using less memory.

 However, Webster do not:
 * Handle header fields according to [RFC-7231 - Semantics and Content](https://tools.ietf.org/html/rfc7231)